A healthcare professional in gloves examining a person's arm with a handheld skin analyzer.

 A dermatoscope is typically used; this is a handheld magnifying device with a built-in light source that allows the doctor to examine the structure of a lesion beneath the skin surface in detail.
 This device significantly improves the accuracy of diagnosis compared to the naked eye alone.

-After the examination Our doctor will discuss their findings, explain any lesions of concern, and recommend a management plan.
+Our doctor will discuss their findings, explain any lesions of concern, and recommend a management plan.
 This may include:

 • Reassurance and routine monitoring